 Take note of the omission of "you" and "I" in the above Burmese phrases.
 They are implicitly implied and unnecessary in such phrases.

--- Pay now! (money + now + to pay)
+Pay me money now! (money + now + to pay)

--- I shop regularly every week.
+I shop regularly every week.

-women-- going around some neighborhood every morning, each carrying a big basket of grocery items on their heads and crying out the melody of their signature
+Myanmar housewives probably shop for dry goods every week.
+Majority of households in Myanmar buy fresh vegetables and small portions of meat, fish, or chicken almost every day in the neighborhood market.
+There are also sellers — usually women — going around some neighborhood every morning, each carrying a big basket of grocery items on their heads and crying out the melody of their signature voices.

 Adverbs should be studied after the verbs.
 In Burmese language grammar,